The International Copywriters Association

 Focus On Being The Doctor

-When done with a caring voice, people don't hear you repeating the same question.
+Despite repeating the same phrase people don't hear you repeating the same question.
 All they hear is an opportunity to help themselves get clearer on some problem they have (this only works if their focus is 100% on themselves).

 And when they get clearer, so do we.
 That's why "becoming the doctor" is how to become a world class negotiator.
 You win trust immediately (see the PS below for more info on that).

-In part 4, we took a look at POSITIONING - or "what side of the fence you are on".
+In part 4, we took a look at POSITIONING - or "what side of the fence we are on".
 In part 2 we got a grip on CULTURE and AUDIENCES and why alignment (being on the same side of the fence) matters.

 You Are No Different Than Your Client

-What many fail to realise, is that positioning ourselves to our clients is the same as positioning our clients' products to their customers.
+Positioning ourselves to our clients is the same as positioning our clients' products to their customers.

 In other words, if our copywriting is good enough to get sales for our clients, it follows that we must also be good enough to get clients for ourselves.